SimeonGriggs/sanity-backup-s3/readme.md

 4. Add another config var from a `read` token for your Sanity project.

 This one is a bit tricker.
 You'll need a Token for each project you plan to backup.
-So if your Sanity Project ID is `asdf`, you'd need an Environment Variable called `ASDF_TOKEN`.
+So if your Sanity Project ID is `asdf123`, you'd need an Environment Variable called `ASDF123_TOKEN`.

 ```
 <SANITY_PROJECT_ID_IN_ALL_CAPS>_TOKEN